Pediatric Liver Transplants

 Liver disease can also cause increased pressure within the blood circulation of the liver, called portal hypertension.
-“In this situation, the liver has a lot of scar tissue, which makes it very stiff and makes it difficult for blood to flow through it back to the heart,” says Dr. Ekong.
-This can lead to children vomiting blood or passing black-colored stools – signs of gastrointestinal bleeding.
+It typically occurs when the liver has become stiffened by the presence of scar tissue, making it difficult for blood to flow through it back to the heart.
+Children with this condition may vomit blood or pass black-colored stools—signs of gastrointestinal bleeding.
 It can also lead to accumulation of fluid in the belly.

 How are children prepared for a liver transplant?

 Liver disease is usually diagnosed through a series of blood tests, imaging tests, and a biopsy of the liver.
 Once doctors determine that a liver is failing and needs to be replaced, the child is referred to a transplant team.

 At Yale Medicine, our transplant team consists of hepatologists, transplant surgeons, nurses, transplant pharmacists, dieticians, social workers, as well as cardiologists and infectious disease doctors.
 The transplant team will assess the patient to ensure they are healthy enough to handle the transplant.

 The child’s family also meets with a social worker, who makes sure that they understand the care that will be needed after surgery.

 The child is then put on a waiting list for a liver from a deceased donor.
 The waiting time for a liver varies, and a child’s place on the list is determined largely by how sick the child is and how urgently a new liver is needed.